 - 1. Why is it difficult for an unscrupulous individual to pull off enriching click fraud simply by setting up a Web site, running ad network ads, and clicking? - 2.
 Why did hackers develop zombie networks?
 What advantage do they offer the criminals?
 How are they detected?
 Why do larger ad networks have an advantage in click fraud detection? - 3.
 How can you prevent zombies from inhabiting your computers?
 Are you reasonably confident you are "zombie-free?"
 Why or why not? - 4.
 What are spamdexing and keyword stuffing?
-What risks does a legitimate business run if it engages in these practices, and are they discovered by search engines? - 5.
+What risks does a legitimate business run if it engages in these practices, and if they are discovered by search engines?
+What would this mean for the career of the manager who thought he could game the system? - 5.
 Which types of fraud can be attempted against search advertising?
 Which are perpetrated over its ad network? - 6.
 What are the consequences if click fraud were allowed to continue?
 Does this ultimately help or hurt firms that run ad networks?
 Why?

-8.10 The Battle Unfolds
+14.10 The Battle Unfolds